XertroV/aec-membership-test-simulator/README.md

 Each simulation proceeds thus:

-1. randomly sample `sample_size` members from a party's membership list. `sample_size` is the maximum allowable by the AEC.
+1. randomly sample, without replacement, `sample_size` many members from a party's membership list. `sample_size` is the maximum allowable by the AEC.
-2. filter out `n_members_removed` members (e.g., 24 members were filtered out of Flux's most recent membership test).
+2. filter out `n_members_removed` many members (e.g., 24 members were filtered out of Flux's most recent membership test).
 This is the "*reduced* membership list" mentioned above.
-3. randomly sample `n_to_sample` members. `n_to_sample` is based on the AEC's published tables of sample sizes and the acceptable number of denials (these are dependant on the size of the reduced membership list).
+3. randomly sample, without replacement, `n_to_sample` many members. `n_to_sample` is based on the AEC's published tables of sample sizes and the acceptable number of denials (these are dependant on the size of the reduced membership list).
 4. count the number of failing members.

 These results are compared against: